lsst/lsst-cst/docs/index.rst

 lsst-cst
 ########

-This package contains science analysis tools for users of the Rubin Science Platform (RSP) and the LSST data products.
-It is maintained by the Rubin Community Science team (CST) and used in their tutorials for the Notebook Aspect of the RSP.
+This package contains functions for the tutorial notebooks for the Rubin Science Platform (RSP) and the LSST data products, and is maintained by the Rubin Community Science team (CST).

 For more information about Rubin Observatory, its Legacy Survey of Space and Time (LSST), and for access to the latest data release, see